abonillamena/abonillamena.github.io/_pages/about.md

 Hi!
 Welcome to my personal website.

-I am Alejandra and I am a second year PhD geography PhD student at the Pennsylvania State University.
+I am Alejandra and I am a second year doctoral geography student at the Pennsylvania State University.
 I did my master in Urban Studies at the Latin American School for Social Sciences and my undergrad in Geography at the Pontifical Catholic University in Ecuador.
 This upcoming semester I will start my fieldwork in Quito, Ecuador and Santiago, Chile regardin real estate financialization.

 Main interests
 ======
 Latin America, real estate markets, financialization, comparative urbanism.

-Commitee
+Committee
 ======
 PhD.
 Emily Rosenman
 PhD.
 Louisa Holmes